memsql/dbbench/TUTORIAL.md

 the workload is started and the `teardown` section is run after the workload has finished (the `global` seciton is currently unused).

-For example, the following workload creates a table (named `test_table`) and data for testing and destroys the database
+For example, the following workload creates a table (named `test_table`), adds data for testing, and destroys the table after it has finished:

 ```ini
 [setup]